leaf-web/leaf.js/docs/guides/views.md

 ## Creation

-Views are created by passing options to the constructor.
+Views are created by passing an Object with options to the constructor.

 	<html>
 		<body>